flixclusiveorg/Flixclusive/README.md

 - **A badly needed add-ons/plugins system for providers**
 - **Android TV Support**
 - **Offline Viewing**

-## Features

-- **Extensive Library**: Access a wide range of movies and TV shows from various genres, including action, drama, comedy, thriller, and more.
-- **Search and Discover**: Easily search for your favorite movies or TV shows using keywords or browse through curated collections to discover new content.
-- **Personalized Recommendations**: Receive tailored recommendations based on your viewing history, and preferences to help you discover new content that suits your taste.
-- **Continue Watching**: Seamlessly pick up where you left off and resume watching from any device.
-- **High-Quality Streaming**: Experience high-definition streaming with adaptive streaming technology that adjusts video quality based on your internet connection.
-- **Subtitle Selections**: Choose from a wide variety of subtitle options in different languages to enhance your viewing experience.

 ## License
 The Flixclusive app is licensed under the [MIT License](LICENSE).
 Feel free to modify and distribute it according to your needs.